veikosinivee/jdigidoc/README.md

 DigiDoc Java library
 --------------------

-JDigiDoc is a primary library for manipulating Estonian DDOC and BDOC digital signature container files.
+JDigiDoc is a library for manipulating Estonian DDOC and BDOC digital signature container files.

 It offers the functionality for creating digitally signed files in